 The USCG regulations, intended to align with international maritime security standards, exempt non-U.S. vessels from MTSA vessel security measures, provided such vessels have on board a valid ISSC that attests to the vessel's compliance with the SOLAS Convention security requirements and the ISPS Code.
 Future security measures could have a significant financial impact on us.
 We intend to comply with the various security measures addressed by MTSA, the SOLAS Convention and the ISPS Code.
-Procedures are outlined in the IT Systems and Cyber Security Manual included in our Company's Management System while the Partnership holds an ISO 27001 certification as of February 11, 2020 for our inhouse of IT services.
+Procedures are outlined in the IT Systems and Cyber Security Manual included in our Company's Management System while the Partnership holds a valid ISO 27001 certification as of February 11, 2020, for our in-house management of IT services to the Head Office and the fleet vessels.